 Adobe has a history of actively engaging with our stockholders and regularly assessing our corporate governance, executive and director compensation, and sustainability practices.
-Our Investor Relations team regularly meets with investors, prospective investors, and investment analysts.
-Meetings can include participation by our management team, and at times, our Lead Director and other members of our Board of Directors (the "Board").
-Our head of Investor Relations regularly communicates topics discussed and stockholder feedback to senior management and the Board for consideration in their decision-making.
+Our Investor Relations and Corporate Legal teams meet with investors, prospective investors and investment analysts.
+Meetings can include participation by our management team and, at times, our Lead Director and other members of our Board of Directors (the "Board").
+Our heads of Investor Relations and Corporate Legal regularly communicate topics discussed and stockholder feedback to senior management and the Board for consideration in their decision-making.

-Since our 2020 Annual Meeting, we have sought meetings with stockholders that collectively hold greater than 40% of our outstanding shares as part of our stockholder engagement efforts.
-Topics that we discussed with stockholders during our fiscal year 2020 outreach include:
+Since our 2022 Annual Meeting, we have sought meetings with stockholders that collectively hold greater than 50% of our outstanding shares.
+Topics that we discussed with stockholders during our fiscal year 2022 outreach include:

-Business strategy Financial performance Executive & director compensation The Content Authenticity Initiative Human capital and talent Diversity and Inclusion programs Workforce & ESG disclosures Renewable energy and sustainability Accessibility and digital inclusion
+Business strategy Financial performance Executive compensation The Content Authenticity Initiative Human capital and talent Diversity and Inclusion programs Board oversight of ESG matters Renewable energy and sustainability Board composition